barar953/HwSw/Benchmark_execution_scripts/README.md

 # Benchmark Execution Scripts

-This directory contains benchmark execution scripts for the project.
+This directory contains benchmark execution scripts for the project

 ## Before Running the Scripts